nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 4.2.1 `Delete from Semester` feature

-The `Delete from Semester` mechanism is facilitated by `DeleteFromSemCommand`, which extends extends from `AddCommand`.
+The `Delete from Semester` mechanism is facilitated by `DeleteFromSemCommand`, which extends from `DeleteCommand`.
+Whereas `DeleteCommand` extends from the abstract class `Commmand`.
 It allows `ModuleManager` to delete a module from a `SemModulesList`.
 By doing so, the following operations are carried out: